bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

-The Rhapsode - no power coins in shop; monster row contains powers; last one you use is kept The Sylvan - monsters are semi-friendly and have powers on heads The Hoplite - coins come from destroying monsters; monsters spawn infinitely
+The Rhapsode - no power coins in shop; monster row contains powers; last one you use is kept The Sylvan - monsters are semi-friendly and have powers on heads The Hoplite - coins come from destroying monsters; monsters spawn infinitely The Exhumer - shop coins are more expensive.
+Reliquaries spawn each round, which give a random coin when destroyed.

 **Shop**
 The Urchin - always shop